Kitura/KituraKit/README.md

 [Kitura](http://kitura.io) is a lightweight web framework for creating complex web routes for web applications.

-KituraKit allows developers to use Swift 4's Codable protocol in their front and back end applications and use the same code on the front and backend.
+KituraKit allows developers to use the Swift 4 Codable protocol in their front and back end applications and use the same code on the front and backend.

 ## Usage